The News Journal: Sections

 The News Journal Media Group entered the Internet age in the late 1990s with the launch of Delaware Online, a website with an online edition of all local content in the paper, as well as job listings and classified ads.
 The paper began offering an online news update weekdays at 4:30 pm.
-The once-daily update has evolved into as-it-happens online news coverage that often results in a couple dozen news updates per day.
+The once-daily update has evolved into as-it-happens online news coverage that often results in a couple of dozen news updates per day.

 DelawareOnline.com was the first newspaper in the country to offer a morning and afternoon online newscast, with anchor Patty Petite.

 DelawareOnline.com was cited in a 2008 Wilkerson and Associates study as the site Delawareans visit first for news and entertainment.
 More than one million unique visitors are recorded each month.
 As of July 2020, the Delaware Online Facebook page had more than 200,000 followers.

+Community involvement

-Community involvementThe News Journal participates in the Newspapers for Education program, which provides free newspapers for area schools.
+The News Journal participates in the Newspapers for Education program, which provides free newspapers for area schools.
 On Fridays during the school year, the paper publishes an informational feature for school children, in the form of colorful, pull-out, double-truck page in the Life section.

 In 2006, The News Journal provided Glasgow High School a $10,000 grant to help the school's newspaper, The Dragon Fire.
 The News Journal also sent editors to Glasgow to help the Dragon Fire with page layout and web design.

 The News Journal Company also runs the Needy Family Fund, which partners with local charities to assist family in need of food and clothing.
-Each Christmas season, The News Journal asks readers to donate to the fund, and publishes a list of those who do.
+Each Christmas season, The News Journal asks readers to donate to the fund and publishes a list of those who do.

-The News Journal Media Group has partnered with nearly half of the registered not-for-profit companies (registered 501(c)3) in New Castle County.
+The News Journal Media Group has partnered with nearly half of the registered not-for-profit companies (registered 501(c)(3)) in New Castle County.
 A customized link – offering all types of correspondence from not-for-profits, church leaders and community affairs personnel – is available at the bottom of DelawareOnline.com.
 In addition, The News Journal publishes a dedicated not-for-profit customized publication, GET INVOLVED, which is distributed in the paper every other month.